Azure-Samples/azure-search-dotnet-scale/optimize-data-indexing/README.md

 languages:
   - csharp
 name: Optimize indexing with the push API
-description: In Azure Cognitive Search, you can push data from any data source to an index.
+description: In Azure AI Search, you can push data from any data source to an index.
 In this C# sample, learn how to index more efficiently.
 products:
   - azure
   - azure-cognitive-search